onosproject/discovery-agent/README.md

 + On start, if one hasn't been supplied explicitly, the agent will load its UUID
   + If one hasn’t been saved yet, it will generate one and save it
 + Agent will start its gNMI server
-  +	get requests will allow reading agent UUID and link inventory state
+  +	get requests will allow reading agent UUID and link and host inventory state
-  +	subscribe requests will allow streaming of link inventory state updates
+  +	subscribe requests will allow streaming of link and host inventory state updates
-  +	set requests will allow customizing link agent operation:
+  +	set requests will allow customizing discovery agent operation:
-    + LLDP emit frequency, link stale age, port exclusions, etc.
+    + LLDP emit frequency, link stale age, port/host exclusions, etc.
-+ Agent will start its link discovery controller, or controller for short
++ Agent will start its link and host discovery controller, or controller for short
   + `Disconnected` state
 + The controller will establish P4Runtime connection to the Stratum agent
     + It will block until connection established, transitioning to `Connected` state